-Applying IFRS 9, expected credit losses (ECL) reflect a current probability-weighted calculation of cash shortfalls arising on debt instruments, lease receivables, contract assets, written loan commitments and financial guarantees.
-The estimation of ECL should consider the impact of the current economic environment on a borrower's ability to repay, specifically the impact arising from inflation, higher interest rates, lower corporate profitability and reduced household incomes.
+Applying IFRS 9, expected credit losses (ECL) reflect a current probability-weighted calculation of cash shortfalls arising on trade receivables, debt instruments, lease receivables, contract assets, written loan commitments and financial guarantees.
+The estimation of ECL should consider the impact of the current economic environment on a borrower's ability to repay, specifically the impact arising from inflation, higher interest rates, new or increased tariffs, lower corporate profitability and reduced household incomes.
 The general widening of credit spreads leads to an increased likelihood of exposures moving from 12 months to lifetime ECL.
 This reflects the fact that the current uncertain macroeconomic and geopolitical environment may have given rise to a significant increase in credit risk relative to the credit risk that existed when the exposure was first recognised.
-This may be more concentrated for exposures to certain sectors and geographies reflecting the disproportionate burden inflation and interest rates may have on those groups compared with others.
+This may be more concentrated for exposures to certain sectors and geographies reflecting the disproportionate burden inflation interest and foreign exchange rates may have on those groups compared with others.